Battery Backed SRAM FAQ

 You’ll need the following to properly replace your cartridge's battery.

-The stuff linked above are all things I use or have used in the past.
-Yeah, it's expensive, but it'll all last you years and years.
+Everything linked above are all things I use myself.
+I agree, it's expensive, but it'll all last you years and years.

-If you’ve got the equipment on hand, back up whatever save file is still on the game cartridge.
+If you canback up whatever save file is still on the game cartridge.
 Once the original battery is removed, all save data will be lost.

 1) Disassemble the cartridge, place the plastic casing, any shielding, and especially the screws in safe location.
-The front of the board wont always face the label side of the cartridge, so make note of how everything is oriented inside before you begin.
+Make note of how everything is oriented inside before you begin.

-3) Add fresh solder to the batteries solder joints.
+3) Add fresh solder to the old battery's solder joints.
 This'll help whet the solder holding the battery in place.
-Heat the solder joint and use your other hand to lift the battery out of place.
-Do the same for the other side.
+Heat one of the joins and carefully lift the battery out of place.

 4) Remove excess solder.
 If solder is stuck in a via, add fresh solder and suck it out.